 For me, a definite yes, usually shows itself as a 4/5 or a 5/5.
 But I wasn’t getting a 0/5 either, or a 1/5.

 Hedging its bets?
 Possibly, but the reader has no conscious control whatsoever as to which cards are drawn.
 The Tarot was perhaps mirroring the feeling and expectations of the collective psyche.
-But then something shifted and on 13 October, in a prediction written for astrologer Jessica Adams in which I was looking ahead to the month of November (you will be able to read it HERE on Tuesday 5 November) I said, based on 2 Tarot cards, that I was not being shown that the UK had left the EU today, 1 November, though events were moving on apace.
+But then something shifted and on 13 October, in a prediction written for astrologer Jessica Adams in which I was looking ahead to the month of November (you will be able to read it HERE on Tuesday 5 November) I said, based on 2 Tarot cards, that I was not being shown that the UK had left the EU today, 1 November, BUT it was still coming, events were moving on apace.

 After such a long, acrimonious parliamentary stalemate, and bearing in mind deep concerns about the content of the proposed withdrawal agreement, perhaps this new general election campaign is to be regarded as today’s best good news.